 Terry listened, and by 1929 opened Terrytoons Studios in Long Island City.
-Two years later he moved to 271 North Avenue in New Rochelle and engrained himself in the community, even becoming a volunteer fire fighter.
-Eventually Terry shifted his productions to a three-story studio at 38 Centre Avenue.
+Two years later he moved to 271 North Avenue in New Rochelle and ingrained himself in the community, even becoming a volunteer firefighter.
+Eventually, Terry shifted his productions to a three-story studio at 38 Centre Avenue.

 Terrytoons typically employed more than a hundred creative minds to crank out stories, gags, and animation cels, resulting in a new cartoon every two weeks.
 In contrast, it took Disney an average of three or four months to release an animated feature.

 “Disney is the Tiffany’s of this business and I am the Woolworth’s,” Terry liked to say.